FailAcademy/learning/wdp-vancouver/_slides/week-08/01b-intro-to-angular.md

 # Modelling Data

 **We'll create these models from user input**
 - A Colonist
 - An Encounter

-**We'll read these from the API** (We'll also be reading a list of Encounter object too, but we're already modelling these above)
+**We'll read these from the API** (We'll also be reading a list of Encounters too, but we're already modelling these, above).
 - An Alien
 - An Occupation